Skip to main content

 Solution

-NORC will collect survey data from Columbia University’s student populations.
+NORC collected survey data from Columbia University’s student populations.

-NORC will survey the Columbia University student community about their campus experiences in general and as they relate to cross-cultural interactions, antisemitism, Islamophobia, and freedom of expression-related experiences.
-The survey will include all types of students—those enrolled in undergraduate, graduate, and professional (law and medical) schools across campuses.
-Data will include perceptions of the campus community, sense of welcome and belonging, and awareness of campus resources.
-Additional data will focus on identity and sense of inclusion, concerns about and experiences with cross-cultural interactions, antisemitism, Islamophobia, freedom of expression on campus, the impact of the Israel/Palestine conflict on campus, and other related topics.
+NORC surveyed the Columbia University student community about their campus experiences in general and as they relate to cross-cultural interactions, antisemitism, Islamophobia, and freedom of expression-related experiences in the summer of 2024.
+The survey included all types of students—those enrolled in undergraduate, graduate, and professional (law and medical) schools across campuses.
+Data includes perceptions of the campus community, sense of welcome and belonging, and awareness of campus resources.
+Additional data focuses on concerns about and experiences with cross-cultural interactions, antisemitism, Islamophobia, freedom of expression on campus, the impact of the Israel/Palestine conflict on campus, and other related topics.

 Result